Are Credit Card Fees Tax-Deductible?

 Are personal expenses on a business credit card tax-deductible?

-It’s crucial to keep business and personal expenses separate — so whether you’re using a small business credit card or a consumer credit card, make sure to have a dedicated card for your business spending.
+It’s crucial to keep business and personal expenses separate.
+Whether you’re using a small business credit card or a personal credit card, make sure to have a dedicated card for your business spending.
 If you place your personal expenses on your business credit card, it may disqualify you from deducting fees and interest when filing taxes.

 Plus, keeping business and personal expenses on separate cards enables better recordkeeping, which will be important if you ever face an audit.
 And many business cards offer tools to help with record-keeping, like downloadable purchase records and the ability to connect your card with popular bookkeeping software.